thermotools/thermopack/addon/pycThermopack/README.md

 # Introduction

-pycThermopack: Python interface for Thermopack using ctypes
+Python interface for Thermopack using ctypes (pyctp)

 For examples on how to use, see [../pyExamples/](../pyExamples/README.md).
+Also the function headers of the EoS classes [../pyctp/](../pyctp), as well as the base class `thermo.py`, will help you understand what pyctp can do.

 Note that the files `../../libthermopack_export.version` (Linux) and `../../MSVStudio/thermopack.def` (Windows) define which symbols are exported